rcacodedev/Preator/docs/deployment.md

 # Deployment

-PREATOR is deployed as a multi-surface SaaS product with separate concerns for backend, authenticated frontend and public web.
+PREATOR is deployed as a multi-surface SaaS product rather than as a single static application.

-## High-level deployment model
+## Deployment model

-### Backend
+### Backend API
-The backend API is deployed separately and is responsible for application logic, persistence, billing coordination and integrations.
+The backend is deployed independently and is responsible for business logic, persistence, billing coordination, background jobs and integrations.

 ### Frontend application
-The authenticated app is deployed independently from the backend and consumes its API.
+The authenticated product UI is deployed separately from the backend and consumes its API.

 ### Public website
-The public website is deployed as its own surface, focused on product communication, pricing and onboarding.
+The public website is deployed as an independent surface focused on communication, positioning, pricing and onboarding.

-## Infrastructure
+## Supporting infrastructure

-At a high level, the platform uses:
+At a high level, the platform uses services such as:

 - backend hosting
-- public web/app hosting
+- frontend/public web hosting
 - PostgreSQL
-- Redis/RQ
+- Redis / worker infrastructure
 - Stripe
-- email/provider infrastructure
+- email/provider services

 ## Operational approach

-The project is handled as a product deployment rather than as a static portfolio app.
+PREATOR is handled as a real product deployment, which means operational work includes:

-This means deployment work includes concerns such as:

 - environment configuration
+- deployment validation
-- subscription flow validation
+- billing flow verification
-- operational smoke checks
+- smoke checks
-- post-update verification
+- post-update review
-- service health review
+- service health checks

-Specific production scripts, infrastructure details and private operational configuration are intentionally not included in this public repository.
+Specific production scripts, infrastructure paths, private operational setup and sensitive configuration are intentionally excluded from this public repository.